LuPro/SlabelFish/README.md

                      to decode or encode and whether to read the data directly from the argument or if it's stored in a file and the file name was specified.
+  -c, --compact      Switches to compact mode, printing JSON output in one
+                     line instead of prettified with newlines and indentation.
+                     Only has an effect in decoding mode.
   --in_file IN_FILE  Enter a file name for SlabelFish to read the data
                      (TaleSpire slab or JSON string) from.
 Don't specify this and positional argument 'data' at the same time, in case